marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 4. Click the **Run all paragraphs** ![](images/run-all-paragraphs.png =20x*) icon, and then click **OK** to confirm.

-5. Wait until all the paragraphs have finished running and you see your current time in the last paragraph.
+5. Wait until all the paragraphs have finished running and you see your current time in the last paragraph after the message `"PL/SQL procedure successfully completed"`.

     ![The last paragraph with the current timestamp in a notebook](images/last-paragraph.png "Last paragraph in a notebook showing the current timestamp")